Waken The Dead

 The Redesign

 Fast forward to today and the heart still beats, but it’s bolder, sharper, and louder.
-In the updated design, the broken heart remains, but it’s now cracked and scarred with more detail and presence.
-The pins are cleaner, starker, white against deep red.
+In the updated design, the broken heart remains, but it’s cracked and scarred with more detail and presence.
+The pins are cleaner and starker, white against deep red.

-And the new badge-style version takes it further.
-Scripture is front and centre, wrapping around the design like a banner on a battlefield:
+The new badge-style version takes it further.
+Scripture is front and centre, wrapping around the design like a banner on a battlefield.

 “Wake up, sleeper, rise from the dead, and Christ will shine on you.”